SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/03-selection-sort.md

 # Selection Sort Algorithm

-Imagine you are organizing a stack of flashcards with numbers written on them.
-The numbers are randomly arranged, and you want to sort them in ascending order using the selection sort algorithm.
+Imagine you are **organizing** a stack of `flashcards` with numbers written on them.
+The numbers are randomly arranged, and you want to sort them in **ascending order** using the `selection sort algorithm`.

 ## Concept